saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 ### the Rust prelude

 The Rust prelude, described [here](https://doc.rust-lang.org/std/prelude/index.html#), is something that is a part of every program.
 It is a list of things that are automatically imported into every Rust program.
-You do not have to import these.
-Most of the things that Rust imports for you are traits that are used very often.
+Most of the items in the prelude are traits that are used very often.
+But in addition to this, we also find the following 2 items:

-Inside the list of things that Rust imports for you, we also find the following 2 items that are of interest here:
 - std::option::Option::{self, Some, None}
 - std::result::Result::{self, Ok, Err}